 Understanding Your Insurance Options

-Not all cruise insurance options are the same and it is important to understand the types of protection available to you.
+Not all cruise insurance options are the same and it is important to understand the types of protection available.
 Depending on the cruise, you may be able to purchase insurance coverage directly from the cruise line, or you may even have some coverage available through your credit card company if you’ve used a card to book your cruise.

 Travel agents often offer vacation insurance options, and there are third-party independent companies that will also offer insurance for cruise travelers.

 In addition to different insurance providers, there is a wide range of plans and options available to cover cruise vacations.
-While each plan will offer different types of coverage under different conditions, typical coverage may apply to transportation delays or cancelations, unexpected illnesses, accidents, job loss or changes in travel plans due to unexpected sudden weather events, as well as emergency medical care during your vacation.
+While each plan will offer different types of coverage under different conditions, typical coverage may apply to transportation delays or cancellations, unexpected illnesses, accidents, job loss, or changes in travel plans due to unexpected sudden weather events, as well as emergency medical care during your vacation.

 Coverage may apply just to you and your immediate travel partner, or it could also apply to immediate or extended family members if any incidents directly impact your cruise.
 Some cruise travel insurance plans may provide coverage for lost or damaged luggage as well.

 When investigating cruise insurance options, it is important to carefully read the terms and conditions of the coverage.
 Some plans will cover expenses up front, while others may require out-of-pocket payment before reimbursement will be considered.